WE ARE TWO SISTERS WHO LOVE READING.

 - Keep a keen eye out for new voices, favoring pieces by emerging writers.

 - Pay writers well for stories we accepted for publication.
-(In a year's time now, we pay over $50,000 to writers, almost 3/4 of that to emerging writers.)
+(Each year we have paid nearly $50,000 to writers, almost 3/4 of that to emerging writers.)

-Paying authors well for their work, and publishing a high quality journal turned out to be more expensive than we had anticipated.
-Contest reading fees do help, especially in making substantial prizes possible for winning stories, and subscriptions help a LOT.
-We encourage and deeply appreciate your support—without you, Glimmer Train would have neither the means or reason to exist.
+Paying authors well for their work and publishing a high quality journal turned out to be more expensive than we had anticipated, but contest reading fees have helped, especially in making substantial prizes possible for winning stories, and subscriptions, of course, have helped a lot.
+We have always deeply appreciated your support—without you, Glimmer Train would have had neither the means nor reason to exist.